 Today, the curated desert garden consists of 49 acres of trails and gardens that highlight the Arizona Upland subdivision of the Sonoran Desert — one of six distinct regions of North American desert and offering more varieties of trees, shrubs, cacti, and other succulent plants.
 Tohono’s collection consists mostly of plants native to the region or adapted to the American Southwest, including more than 150 species of shrubs and trees, 300 species of cacti and succulents, and 50 species of wildflowers.

-The Santa Catalinas rising in the distance provide the perfect backdrop for the natural experience, although it’s important to note that Tohono’s location does more than provide a pleasant diversion for cityfolk.
+The Santa Catalinas rising in the distance provide the perfect backdrop for the natural experience, although it’s important to note that Tohono Chul’s location does more than provide a pleasant diversion for city folk.
 Wildlife have found a refuge within the gardens: Nearly 40 bird species make their permanent home here, and another 60 or so migrant species fly in and out seasonally.
 Other desert creatures often spotted here include jackrabbits, gila monsters and other lizards, bobcats, coyotes, and even gray foxes.
 Native tortoises even have their own preserve.

 Just beyond the Sonoran Seasons Garden to the west is the Desert Palm Oasis, which is a careful recreation of a tropical forest found near the town of San Carlos, Mexico (six hours’ drive south of Tucson).
 Here, you’ll find towering tropical palm trees, including three species of fan palms.
 The oasis is a celebration of the Sonoran Desert’s diverse plant life.

-In addition to natural beauty everywhere you look, the park features sculptural art created by local artists, and the entire park is set up as an educational center.
+While there are many botanical gardens in the United States, there is natural beauty everywhere you look at Tohono Chul Park, and the park features sculptural art created by local artists, and the entire park is set up as an educational center.
 The Geology Wall illustrates the geologic history of the Santa Catalina Mountains and the Saguaro Discovery Trail explains both the natural history and cultural significance of the towering cactus.

 More adventurous visitors will enjoy walking the Hallowell Desert View Trail.
 It’s only about a half-mile long, featuring the desert in its natural state.
 Along the trail are two shaded ramadas with drinking fountains, but this trail is not wheelchair accessible.